shivajid/hwx-isilon/README.md

 Execute the following additonal steps for a temporary bug :-
 <pre>
-isi zone zones view zonehdp
+isi zone zones modify --user-mapping-rules="hdfs=>root" --
+zone zonehdp
 </pre>

 Get the ZoneID from the following